jeremynoesen/AISpongeLite/README.md

 ### Sound Effects

 The available sound effects are steel sting, boowomp, vibe link (b), disgusting fog horn, "My leg!", "Oh brother this guy stinks!", "You what?", and the dolphin censor sound.
-One of these is chosen at random to play at a random point per episode.
+One or more of these are chosen at random to play at random points in each episode.
 Every episode begins with the bubbles transition sound.

 ### Ambiance